ECU Celebrates 13th Annual Green Holiday

 - Experiences like a wine tasting, bike tour, pottery class, cooking class, or tickets to a show

-- Gifts that reduce waste like reusable bags, bamboo utensil sets, compost pail, water bottle, coffee thermos
+- Gifts that reduce waste like reusable bags, bamboo utensil sets, compost pails, water bottles, coffee thermos

 Gift Wrap Alternatives: